William P Mitchell, PhD

 PhD, University of Pittsburgh

-Dr. Mitchell, Professor of Anthropology and the Freed Foundation Professor in the Social Sciences, teaches courses on Cultural Anthropology, Civilizations of the Andes, and World/Global History.
-During his career at Monmouth, Professor Mitchell has been selected Distinguished Teacher, was founding head of the Honors Program, and served as Dean of the School of Humanities and Social Sciences and as Dean of the Honors School.
+Interim Dean of the Honors School.
 A recipient of many grants and awards (NSF, NEH, Fulbright Hayes, among others), Professor Mitchell also has taught as Visiting Professor at the Universidad Católica in Lima Peru.
 He is a Fellow of the New York Academy of Sciences, as well as a member and former chair of its Anthropology Advisory Committee.
 Currently President Elect of the Association of Senior Anthropologists of the American Anthropological Association, he will begin his two-year term in

 Voices from the Global Margin: Confronting Poverty and Inventing New Lives in the Andes.
 Austin: University of Texas Press, 2006.